Mortgage Pre-Approval Letters:

 The interest rates from a direct lender can sometimes be lower than from a bank branch because a loan from a bank branch includes padded costs and rates needed to keep the actual bank branch open.

 Direct or “wholesale” lenders are often the lowest-priced option for buyers.
-Plus, wholesale lenders are willing to have their underwriting departments review your application and documentation PRIOR to actually having a specific home in mind.
-Call your current loan broker and see if he or she can give you that same level of approval and confidence.
+Additionally, wholesale lenders are willing to have their underwriting departments review your application and documentation PRIOR to actually having a specific home in mind.
+Call your current loan broker and see if he or she can provide you with “full underwriting approval”.
 Once your application has been reviewed, approved and a condition list has been generated, you will have a much higher level of confidence your loan will sail right through without any hiccups.
-This level of approval can give you the confidence to write your offer with a very short loan contingency or perhaps no loan contingency at all.
+This level of approval can give you the confidence to write your offer without a loan contingency at all.
 As I have discussed in my document titled “How-to-create-a-winning-offer-package” a short or non-existent loan contingency is one of the cornerstones of a strong offer, particularly in a multiple offer situation.

 Finally, direct lenders are faster than the other two options because the actual loan file is underwritten in the satellite office, rather than being shipped off to an operation center like a bank branch or broker would do.
-This faster processing time can give you the confidence to offer a shorter close of escrow.
+This faster processing time can give you the confidence to offer a faster escrow.

 - Bank Branch/Retail Loan Officers.
 The only real benefit of getting a loan from your local bank branch is convenience.
-You can walk into your local branch and apply for a mortgage.
+You can walk into your local branch and apply for the loan.